wycks/WP-File-Permission-Check/readme.txt

 This plugin can be CPU intensive as it iterates over your whole folder/file structure to gather statistics.

+# Important, this plugin clashes with jQuery UI tabs (sometimes used by default with WordPress), might redo it to use jQuery UI if I have time.

 Notes :

 *   Checks root, wp-admin, wp-content, wp-includes and all sub folders